EMDR Therapy

-Life is hard.
-When traumatic events happen, the memory can be “frozen” in the brain.
-Unable to discern time, the brain mistakenly decides that it is always in danger from the past traumatic event.
-People can get stuck in flight, fight, or freeze stress responses.
-This may look like nightmares, feeling “jumpy,” hypervigilance, thoughts about the memory, lack of trust in relationships, muscle aches, headaches, stomachaches, increased anxiety, or depressed mood.
-The traumatic memories also make us internalize false beliefs about ourselves, such as “it was my fault” or “no one will love me.”
+Life can be challenging.
+When traumatic events occur, the memory can be “frozen” in the brain.
+Unable to discern time, the brain mistakenly decides that it is always in danger from past traumatic event(s).
+As a result, we can become stuck in flight, fight, or freeze stress responses.
+This may lead to nightmares, anxiety, feeling “jumpy,” hypervigilance, ruminating thoughts about the event(s), lack of trust in relationships, muscle aches, headaches, stomachaches, or depressed mood.
+The traumatic memories can also cause us to internalize false beliefs about ourselves, such as “It was my fault” or “No one will love me.”

-The types of traumatic events that cause these lasting symptoms vary in severity.
+The types of traumatic events that cause these lasting symptoms can vary in severity.
 Natural disasters, house fires, serious car accidents, sexual assault, child abuse, and life-threatening events can cause memory to be frozen in the brain resulting in unpleasant symptoms.
-But much less obviously dangerous circumstances can create these symptoms too.
-A humiliating event, loss of a valued relationship, being bullied in childhood, perceived rejection from parents, and many other circumstances can also cause traumatic stress responses and those internalized false beliefs.
+More discreetly, circumstances that are less severe can create these symptoms too.
+A humiliating event, the loss of a valued relationship, being bullied in childhood, perceived rejection from parents, and many other circumstances can cause traumatic stress responses and lead to internalized false beliefs.

 What is EMDR?

-EMDR uses the brain’s own mechanisms for processing and holding memory to “digest” and make meaning of even the most traumatic memories.
-After these memories are processed with EMDR, symptoms decrease or disappear as the brain begins to understand it is safe.
-The traumatic memory remains, but the emotional impact diminishes.
-It doesn’t hurt as much to remember.
+EMDR uses the brain’s mechanisms for processing and holding memory to “digest” and make meaning of even the most traumatic memories.
+After these memories are processed with EMDR, symptoms decrease or disappear as the brain begins to realize that circumstances are safe.
+The traumatic memory remains, but the emotional impact diminishes, and ultimately, it doesn’t hurt as much to remember.

 Only therapists who have gone through extensive training can incorporate EMDR into their counseling.
-At Arizona Family Counseling our EMDR therapists have been trained and receive ongoing consultation to provide the best possible care.
+At Arizona Family Counseling, our EMDR therapists have been properly trained and receive ongoing consultation to provide the best possible care.

 What is EMDR Used For?